Mr-Bowtie/calculator-1/README.md

 * Add keyboard support
 * Pretty it up

+##  Refactoring opportunities/needs
+* Break compute into smaller reusable functions
+* May need to change input method from collecting into a single string to pushing to array to allow improved implementation of functions
+*

 ## Improvements made
 * Added hover effect to buttons
 * Removed issue with trailing operator